 Although the cacao bean is the source of all chocolate, each type of chocolate bar has its own unique flavour profile.
 “Cocoa bean flavour is one of the most important quality attributes as flavour is central to acceptability of cocoa beans and cocoa products such as chocolate.
 The complex composition of cocoa bean flavour depends on bean genotype, postharvest treatments such as pulp pre-conditioning, fermentation and drying, industrial processes such as roasting as well as the type of soil and age of cocoa tree.”
 (1)

-While you enjoy a real hot chocolate, tea or coffee, I will demonstrate how artisan chocolates are made.
+While you enjoy a real hot chocolate, tea or coffee, I will talk about couverture chocolate: where it comes from, the process of making chocolate and demonstrate the tempering process.
 Then the tasting begins…..

 Tasting with your Senses: